Wasted vote: Measuring the effect of wasted votes

 Measuring wasted votes is done by examining the difference between how votes are cast and how seats are allocated.
 Nation-wide, it can be done by examining parties' vote shares.
 It may also take place at the level of electoral districts, which act as sub-units of the whole.
 Sometimes, it is done where party lists are not used and may be done whether only a single member or several members are elected in a district.

 One measure of proportionality of representation is the Gallagher index.
 This measures the gap for each party between what was their share of votes and the share of seats it did receive.

 Comparing wasted votes between parties in legislatures can also be measured by the efficiency gap.
 The efficiency gap is a frequently discussed method of measuring gerrymandering.
 A non-zero efficiency gap almost always indicates more wasted votes for one party and less for another, thus creating a disproportionate chamber of elected members.
-Where the first-past-the-post voting or other winner-take-all systems artificially create two types of voters, with the minority voters unrepresented in each, but in reverse ascendancy, the regionalized under-representation of the respective parties in each region may balance out, and the large amount of wasted votes may be hidden in a system where the measure of the waste of a party's votes is offset in a relative manner.
+Where the first-past-the-post voting or other winner-take-all systems artificially create two types of voters, with the minority voters unrepresented in each, but in reverse ascendancy, the regionalized under-representation of the respective parties in each region may balance out, and the large number of wasted votes may be hidden in a system where the measure of the waste of a party's votes is offset in a relative manner.
 Such a situation may be the case when the large number of wasted Republican votes in New York are offset by the large number of wasted Democratic votes in Texas, or in Alberta, Canada, where urban provincial seats in the 2020s are held disproportionately by the social democratic NDP, while almost all rural seats are held disproportionately by the right-wing United Conservative Party.
 Such regionalized party-specific under-representation leads to polarized regional political and social behaviour, such as strategic voting.

 Regionalized election patterns, where one party has repeatedly taken the same seat, lead to the artificial importance of swing seats and swing jurisdictions.
 Efficient election campaigns focus on swing seats because votes gained in swing seats are more likely to result in increased representation.